 - Naked Belt – On occasion, I’ll head out for a fly-fishing run with only the Naked Belt.
 It can carry my phone, all my small fishing accessories, and my Hane tenkara rod in its trekking pole loops (as long as the rod is in its “rod sock”) behind me with my shirt draped over the rod to help keep it in place.

 - Patagonia Strider Pro Running Shorts 5″ (there’s also a 7″ version) – I love the four small stash pockets on the sides.
 I keep my nippers and my floatant in the two right side pockets.
 (I often use one of the left side pockets for trash.)
 You know I’m serious about my fishing if I’m wearing my gray pair of Strider Pros.
-Separately, we’ve named these the best men’s running shorts.
+Separately, we’ve named these the best running shorts for men.
 Fishing Bonus: These dry really well when wet wading.

 - Patagonia Capilene Cool Lightweight Shirt – It’s a great technical shirt, but it’s my favorite because the dullish green comes the closest to matching the stream-lining willows and grasses where I most frequently fish.

-- Hat with fly patch – Last year, I added a 2″x4″ stickie foam patch to my age-old Headsweats Race Hat for easy access to my favorite flies.
+- Hat with fly patch – Last year, I added a 2″x4″ stickie foam patch to my age-old Headsweats Race running hat for easy access to my favorite flies.

 - New Balance 1400v6 with Vibram MegaGrip outsole – A frankenstein pair thanks to Vibram.
 The key factors here are a shoe that drains water relatively well and an outsole that does well enough on wet rock, as I’m usually wet wading in streams and rivers.